 The following exercises are rather short.
 Of course, you can also change them flexibly and adapt them to your context, making them even shorter or longer.
 I even recommend that!

-Time for emojis 🤩
+Time for Emojis 🤩

-13. Retro game on whiteboard (Scrum Retro Game ideas)
+Retro game #15 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: Everyone chooses an emoji that describes their mood regarding the last sprint.
+Everyone chooses an emoji that describes their mood regarding the last sprint.
 Additionally, you indicate the subjective level of “autonomy” and “accomplishment” in a matrix.

 - You open the whiteboard and give the simple instructions.